Trupocket

 {

-"message": "Token expired or invalid"
+"errorMessage": "Token expired or invalid",

 }

-Simply sign in again to get a new token:
+Simply sign in again to get a new token.

 3. API Overview